On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

 \subsection{DPDC}

-An alternative approach to the iterative procedure was introduced in~\citet{Beason_Margolin_1988,Smolarkiewicz_and_Margolin_1998} and further discussed in \citet{Margolin_and_Shashkov_2006}, where the contributions of multiple corrective iterations of MPDATA were analytically summed leading to a new two-pass scheme dubbed DPDC (double-pass donor cell), featuring the following form of the antidiffusive $GC$ field:
+An alternative to the iterative application of the antidiffusive velocities was introduced in~\citet{Beason_Margolin_1988,Smolarkiewicz_and_Margolin_1998_SIAM} and further discussed in \citet{Margolin_and_Shashkov_2006}, where the contributions of multiple corrective iterations of MPDATA were analytically summed.
+This leads to a new two-pass scheme dubbed DPDC (Double-Pass Donor-Cell), featuring the following form of the antidiffusive $GC$ field:

 with $A_{i+\frac{1}{2}}$ defined in eq.~(\ref{eq:A}).
 Note that only one corrective iteration is performed with the DPDC variant.